-Infographics, by definition, mean: Images that share information in visual ways.
+Infographics, by definition, mean images that share information in visual ways.
 When you break it down like that, so many pieces in our history actually qualify as infographics.
 Let’s take a little trip back in time, shall we?

 With the use of the internet increasing through the early 2000s, more internet companies begin offering unique graphics and more marketers begin to understand the value of visuals on websites and social media

-- 2012-2013 Infographics are “Googled” 800% more than in years prior.
+- 2012-2013 Infographics are “googled” 800 percent more than in years prior.

 Why are infographics so popular?

-- Humans can process an image within 250 ms
+- Infographics increase learning upwards of 400% thanks to visuals.
+Humans can process an image within 250 ms

-- Organizations and people can tell their stories with infographics
+- Images speak to the emotional centers of the brain.
+Organizations and people can tell their stories with infographics

-- In a content-overwhelmed world, people look for the most relevant image first!
+- Our eyes jump straight for images!
+In a content-overwhelmed world, people look for the most relevant image first.